CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 * `value`: Value of the tag

 ???
 Example
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...
-    # You can tag data to a section, tagging is used to to quickly find defining information about a file
+    # You can tag data to a section.
+Tagging is used to quickly find defining information about a file
     text_section.add_tag("attribution.implant", "ResultSample")
     ...
     ```